PhilWicke/Language_Identifier/README.md

 # Language Identifier

 ## Language Identification using XGBoost
 Code for training and application of a language identification model.
 The model has been trained on the [WiLI-2018 - Wikipedia Language Identification database](https://zenodo.org/record/841984).
-The classifier is an [XGBoost model](https://xgboost.readthedocs.io/en/latest/) and achieves an **accuracy of 85.97%** on the WiLi test dataset.
+The classifier is an [XGBoost model](https://xgboost.readthedocs.io/en/latest/) and achieves an **accuracy of 85.97%** on the WiLi test dataset for 235 languages.

 ## Requirements
 - Python 3.7+